Gluten – Not For All Gluttons!

 Footnotes

-3. Each of both types has two different N and C-terminal domains.
+- Each of both types has two different N and C-terminal domains.
 The N-terminal domain (40–50% of total proteins) consists mostly of repetitive sequences rich in glutamine, proline, phenylalanine, and tyrosine and is unique for each type.
-The repetitive units of α\alpha/β\beta -gliadins are dodecapeptides such as QPQPFPQQPYP which are usually repeated five times and modified by the substitution of single residues.
-The typical unit of γ\gamma-gliadins is QPQQPFP, which is repeated up to 16 times and interspersed by additional residues.
-Within the C-terminal domains, α\alpha/β\beta - and γ\gamma-gliadins are homologous.
+The repetitive units of / -gliadins are dodecapeptides such as QPQPFPQQPYP which are usually repeated five times and modified by the substitution of single residues.
+The typical unit of gliadins is QPQQPFP, which is repeated up to 16 times and interspersed by additional residues.
+Within the C-terminal domains, / - and gliadins are homologous.
 They present sequences that are non-repetitive, have less glutamine and proline than the N-terminal domain, and possess are more usual composition.
-Studies on the secondary structure have indicated that the N-terminal domains of α\alpha/β\beta - and γ\gamma-gliadins are characterized by β\beta-turn conformation, similar to ω-gliadins.
-The non-repetitive C-terminal domain contains considerable proportions of α\alpha-helix and β\beta-sheet structures.
+Studies on the secondary structure have indicated that the N-terminal domains of / - and gliadins are characterized by turn conformation, similar to ω-gliadins.
+The non-repetitive C-terminal domain contains considerable proportions of helix and sheet structures.